 - 1. Review the rotation objectives. - 2.
 Review the rotation schedule prior to the day to know what time to report and what is tentatively scheduled for the day. - 3.
 Review appropriate notes from previous relevant lecture/lab coursework. - 4.
 Write down questions that you have as you review the material. - 5.
-Look the questions up in the required textbook or review the PowerPoint slides again.

-- 6. If you are confused on a concept or principle, have your question(s) available to discuss during rotations or to ask of the ACM MLT faculty. - 7.
-If you start to get lost in understanding the material, please don't wait to seek help.
+Look the questions/review previous course materials - 6.
+If you are confused on a concept or principle, have your question(s)

+available to discuss during rotations or to ask of the ACM MLT faculty.

+- 7. If you start to get lost in understanding the material, please don't wait to seek help.
 Make an appointment or email the ACM MLT faculty instructor as soon as possible. - 8.
 Work on clinical quizzes and computer subscription programs regularly in order to reinforce the background information with what procedures are being performed in the rotation. - 9.
 Practice techniques until competency is achieved - 10.
 Utilize case simulators as appropriate to improve skills - 11.
 Utilize the examination simulators and examination review resources